What is gluten sensitivity and how do I know if I have it?

 What is Celiac disease?

-Celiac disease is an autoimmune disorder that is seen in a small amount of people who have an inherited susceptibility.
-When people who have celiac disease eat gluten, their body mounts an antigen specific immune response to their body’s own tissue.
-This response, in turn causes damage to the small intestine so that their body has a hard time absorbing nutrients.
+Celiac disease is an autoimmune disorder that is seen in a small number of people who have an inherited susceptibility.
+When people who have celiac disease eat gluten, their body mounts an antigen-specific immune response to their body’s own tissue.
+This response, in turn, causes damage to the small intestine so that their body has a hard time absorbing nutrients.
 If left untreated celiac disease can lead to additional serious health problems.

 What then is gluten sensitivity?

-What are some signs that you might have sensitivity to Gluten?
+What are some signs that you might have a sensitivity to Gluten?

 - Chronic fatigue or fibromyalgia